ROAD BIKE WHEELS – HOW TO CHOOSE THE BEST FOR YOU

 Upgrade wheels provide no aerodynamic benefit at higher speeds the way all-around or deeper aero wheels can and tend to weigh about the same as all-around wheels that are nearly twice as deep and often several millimeters wider.

 All of that said, most upgrade wheels are a noticeable improvement over stock wheels and won’t challenge the budget harmony you work so hard to achieve.
 The good ones will accelerate better and are stiffer, more responsive and more comfortable than stock wheels.
-Their rims are typically wider, they are lighter and their hubs also roll better.
+Their rims are typically wider stock wheels, they are lighter overall and their hubs also roll better.

 Some enthusiasts with many years of experience with alloy upgrade wheels swear by them and forever swear off carbon wheels, some whose first couple generations had serious quality problems.
-These enthusiasts also know that speed, handling, and other performance gains depend on bike riding skills and fitness more than the wheels or other gear you are riding.
+These enthusiasts also know that speed, handling, and other performance gains depend on your fitness and bike riding skills more than the wheels or other gear you are riding.

 Climbing Wheels – Unlike all-around and upgrade wheels, climbing wheels and aero wheels (next category) are designed to optimize performance for a narrower range of riding or racing.